SiloCityLabs/blog/content/post/2018/2018-12-28-missed-chance-insignia.md

 ---
 Missed chances, try again

-Insignia Voice Smart Bluetooth Speaker with Built-in Google Assistant for 15% off, That&#8217;s $21.24 before tax.
+Insignia Voice Smart Bluetooth Speaker with Built-in Google Assistant for 15% off, That's $21.24 before tax.
 Even without the coupon code its a steal for the msrp price.

 https://www.ebay.com/itm/362512306852